-The past few months as we have been writing more of the THINK cognitive-motor activities in a format you teachers can actually do yourselves in your classrooms, we’ve been test-driving them with students ages 6-12 and they love ’em!
+The past few months as we have been developing The Kinetic Classroom with the THINK + “Spotlight” cognitive-motor activities you teachers can do in your classrooms, we’ve been test-driving them with students ages 5-12 and they love ’em!

 The research tells us: